-Recently two major steps: hiring our first staff person two years ago, and beginning the preparation for accreditation last year have really helped us strengthen and solidify our base.
+Recently two major steps: hiring staff and earning Land Trust Accreditation helped us strengthen and solidify our base.
 We have reviewed and updated all of our policies and procedures, we have asked ourselves some tough questions and fixed some issues, we learned new skills, and refocused our efforts and our commitment.
 In sum, we are becoming more professional and better prepared.
-We are becoming an even stronger, more capable, soon to be accredited Land Trust that will be even more effective in our next 18 years.
-We are proud of our accomplishments to date, and very excited about the IRLC’s future.
+We are proud of our accomplishments to date and very excited about the IRLC’s future.

 Since that time, the dedication, hard work, and generosity of our community have assured the